vithaluntold/process/replit.md

-# EPI X-Ray - Process Mining Platform
+# EPI-Q - Process Mining Platform

 ## Overview

-**EPI X-Ray: See Through Your Processes, Transform Your Business**
+**EPI-Q: See Through Your Processes, Transform Your Business**

-EPI X-Ray is a next-generation process intelligence platform that empowers organizations to see the invisible—the hidden patterns, inefficiencies, and opportunities buried deep within their business operations.
-Built for the modern enterprise, EPI X-Ray transforms raw operational data into actionable insights with surgical precision.
+EPI-Q is a next-generation process intelligence platform that empowers organizations to see the invisible—the hidden patterns, inefficiencies, and opportunities buried deep within their business operations.
+Built for the modern enterprise, EPI-Q transforms raw operational data into actionable insights with surgical precision.

 **The Vision:**
 In a world where businesses generate terabytes of process data daily, most organizations remain blind to what's actually happening in their operations.
-EPI X-Ray changes that.
+EPI-Q changes that.
 We believe every business deserves X-ray vision into their processes—the ability to see bottlenecks before they cause delays, predict failures before they happen, and simulate improvements before implementing them.

 **What We Strive Towards:**
 - **Radical Transparency**: Make every process visible, measurable, and understandable